Maximum Linear Arrangement: exact algorithms for specific classes of graphs and approximation algorithms for wide classes of graphs: Abstract

 \section{Abstract}

-Linear arrangements of graphs are a well-known type of graph labeling and are found at the heart of many important computational problems, such as the Minimum Linear Arrangement Problem ({\tt minLA}).
+Linear arrangements of graphs are a well-known type of graph labeling and are found in many important computational problems.
 A linear arrangement is usually defined as a permutation of the $n$ vertices of a graph.
 An intuitive geometric setting is that of vertices lying on consecutive integer positions in the real line, starting at 1; edges are often drawn as semicircles above the real line.
-In this paper we study the Maximum Linear Arrangement problem ({\tt MaxLA}), the maximization variant of {\tt minLA}.
-We devise a new characterization of maximum arrangements of general graphs, and prove that {\tt MaxLA} can be solved for cycle graphs in constant time, and for $k$-linear trees ($k\le2$) in time $\bigO{n}$.
+A well-known computational problem is the Minimum Linear Arrangement Problem ({\tt minLA}) where the goal is to find an arrangement that minimizes the sum of edge lengths.
+In this paper we study the Maximum Linear Arrangement problem ({\tt MaxLA}), the counterpart of {\tt minLA}.
+We devise a new characterization of maximum arrangements of general graphs, and prove that {\tt MaxLA} can be solved for $k$-regular graphs ($k\le2$) in time $\bigO{n}$, and for $k$-linear trees ($k\le2$) in time $\bigO{n}$.
 We present two constrained variants of {\tt MaxLA} we call {\tt bipartite MaxLA} and {\tt 1-thistle MaxLA}.
-We prove that the former can be solved in $\bigO{n}$ for any bipartite graph; the latter, by an algorithm that typically runs in $\bigO{n^3}$ on unlabelled trees.
-The combination of the two variants has two promising characteristics.
-First, it solves {\tt MaxLA} for almost all trees consisting of a few tenths of nodes.
-Second, it produces a high quality approximation to {\tt MaxLA} for trees where the algorithm fails to solve {\tt MaxLA}.
-Furthermore, we conjecture that {\tt bipartite MaxLA} solves {\tt MaxLA} for at least $50\%$ of all free trees.
+We prove that the former can be solved in time $\bigO{n}$ for any connected bipartite graph; the latter can be solved by an algorithm that typically runs in time $\bigO{n^3\log n}$ on unlabeled trees.
+We show that {\tt bipartite MaxLA} is a $3/2$-approximation algorithm for {\tt MaxLA} for trees. \keywords{Linear arrangements \and Combinatorial optimization \and Graph Theory \and Approximation algorithms}